New Mexico has special appeal for us with its rich history of

 Erythritol Tetranitrate (ETN) is a most interesting explosive for

-the amateur experimentor as it's easy to make from an artificial
+the amateur experimenter as it's easy to make from an artificial

-sweetener and has burn characteristics that make it attractive
+sweetener and has burn characteristics (8,200 meters/second) that

 We were treated to a lecture on modern explosives, their